USGS-R/repgen/inst/templates/examplereport/README.md

 * css.imports - line separated list of relative paths to CSS files to import (should be relative to shared/libs)
 * js.imports - line separated list of relative paths to JS files to import (should be relative to shared/libs)
 * partials - directory which should contain mustache templates.
 These templates should be available to the body.mustache template using the file's name with the file extension (eg: partial.mustache will be available as `{{>partial}}`)
-2. Create two R files with minimum overrides for the report:
+2. Define the report class and add class overrides :
+* define report class in `02-templating-class.R` by adding `setClass('reportName')` to the classes section.
 * <reportName>-data.R
-** parseCustomDataElementsForTemplate.<reportName> - function will do custom data parsing and build a list object with data which will be available to the templates in `reportData`
+** Define override for `parseCustomDataElementsForTemplate` function - function will do custom data parsing and build a list object with data which will be available to the templates in `reportData`
 * <reportName>-render.R
-** renderCustomFragments.<reportName> - function which will do any custom rendering, return a named list of rendered HTML fragments.
+** Define override for `renderCustomFragments` - function which will do any custom rendering, return a named list of rendered HTML fragments.
 The named list will be available to the templates in `renderedFragments`

 All templates *MUST* have the `.mustache` extension.